Can I save an overwatered Christmas cactus? 6 steps for success

 By adding a cactus-specific mix into your soil, you're ensuring that your Christmas cactus has access to all the essential nutrients it could need to grow strong again.

-'After repotting your Christmas cactus in fresh succulent and cactus soil mix, I recommend waiting another 24 hours before watering it to give the plant time to acclimate,' says Alexandra.
+'After repotting your Christmas cactus in fresh succulent and cactus soil mix, I recommend waiting another 24 hours before watering to give the plant time to acclimate,' says Alexandra.

 Going forward, your Christmas cactus will only need watering about twice a month when its soil is completely dry.
-To help keep track of when to water your cactus, invest in a moisture meter like the XLUX soil moisture meter from Amazon which will tell you when more water is required.
+To help keep track of when to water your cactus, you could invest in a moisture meter like the XLUX soil moisture meter from Amazon which will tell you when more water is required.

 FAQs